ericwastaken/json-logs-to-adx/README.md

 ```

 Arguments used in the examples
-- --cluster-host: Your ADX engine host, e.g., <your-cluster-host>.kusto.windows.net
+- --cluster-host: Your ADX engine host, e.g., `<your-cluster-host>.kusto.windows.net`
 - --db: Target ADX database name.
 - --table: Target ADX table name.
 Brackets/quoting are handled in the script for names with dashes.
 - --mapping: Name of an existing JSON ingestion mapping in ADX for the target table.
 - --json: The JSON payload to ingest.
 If omitted or set to '-', the script reads from STDIN instead.
 - --ndjson: Treats the input as newline-delimited JSON (one JSON object per line) and ingests in batches.
-- --batch-size: When --ndjson is used, controls how many lines are sent per batch (default: 100).
+- --batch-size: When `--ndjson` is used, controls how many lines are sent per batch (default: 100).

 **Notes**

-- The tool compacts JSON (removes whitespace) and uses a Kusto control command with format='multijson' and the provided ingestionMappingReference.
+- The tool compacts JSON (removes whitespace) and uses a Kusto control command with `format='multijson'` and the provided ingestionMappingReference.
-- For --ndjson, malformed lines are skipped with warnings; a summary of sent and skipped records is printed.
+- For `--ndjson`, malformed lines are skipped with warnings; a summary of sent and skipped records is printed.
-- Normalize log lines (parse JSON if already in that format or otherwise wrap as {"message": "..."}).
+- Normalize log lines (parse JSON if already in that format or otherwise wrap as `{"message": "..."}`).
 - Extract a timestamp into a top-level `timestamp` field; otherwise the scripts will use current UTC.
-- Ensure your ADX table and JSON ingestion mapping exist (or are created) and that your identity has the appropriate roles (e.g., Ingestor).
+- Ensure your ADX table and JSON ingestion mapping exist (or are created) and that your identity has the appropriate
+  roles (e.g., Ingestor).
 Refer to the directory ./adx-helpers in this repo for more information.